 More about sexual orientation: Is it chosen or genetic; fixed or changeable?:

 Many religious and social conservatives believe that sexual orientation is chosen and can be changed with some effort.
 In contrast, many religious and social progressives, and those in the LGBT community, feel that a person is born with a sexual orientation because of something related to their genetic structure and is fixed.
 Further, their sexual orientation can be detected by child psychologists in pre-school children.
 Ned Flaherty posted a comment on the PolicyMic.com web site stating that:

 "Sexual orientation has been proven to have at least 21 biological links, which can be observed in: twins, birth order, finger length ratio, fingerprint ridge density, Caucasian limb/hand-to-height ratio, hair pattern, handedness, hearing, vocal pitch, eye blinks, verbal fluency, spatial memory, amygdala activity, hypothalamus nucleus size, penis size, auditory/inner-ear function, suprachiasmatic nucleus size, stress, sweat, brain size symmetry, and X chromosome Xq28.
 Some of these links differ by race, thus further proving a biological basis."
 1

-Stanford University researchers Michal Kosinski and Yilun Wang, released a report in early 2018 documenting an Artificial Intelligence study in which over 30,000 portraits were updated from a dating web site and analyzed by computers in an attempt to identify which of the men and women had a homosexual orientation.
-Their computer programs correctly identify men who were gay 81% of the time and lesbian women 71%.
+Stanford University researchers Michal Kosinski and Yilun Wang, released a report in early 2018 documenting an Artificial Intelligence study in which over 30,000 portraits were uploaded from a dating web site and analyzed by computers in an attempt to identify which of the men and women had a homosexual orientation.
+Their computer programs correctly identified men who were gay 81% of the time and lesbian women 71%.